-Did you know that, aside from driving while intoxicated, speeding is the main cause of traffic-related fatalities in Los Angeles, and across the United States?
+Did you know that, aside from driving while intoxicated, speeding is the main cause of traffic-related fatalities in Los Angeles and across the United States?

-3. Absolute speed limits of 70 mph on freeways displaying that limit, 65mph on freeways not signposted with a 70mph limit, and 55mph on two-lane undivided highways apply unless otherwise indicated by signage
+3. Absolute speed limits of 70 mph on freeways displaying that limit, 65mph on freeways not signposted with a 70mph limit, and 55mph on two-lane undivided highways apply unless otherwise indicated by signage.

-Injured in a Speed Related Accident?
-You Need an Outstanding Los Angeles Lawyer
+Injured In A Speed-Related Accident?
+You Need An Outstanding Los Angeles Lawyer

-Speeding kills and, even when you are lucky, it can result in life-changing and life-limiting injuries.
-If you have been severely injured, or lost a loved one, due to a speed related accident in Los Angeles, a JML Law attorney could recover the compensation you are entitled to.
+Speeding kills, and even when you are lucky, it can result in life-changing and life-limiting injuries.
+If you have been severely injured or lost a loved one due to a speed-related accident in Los Angeles, a JML Law attorney could recover the compensation you are entitled to.

 Get your questions answered.